GVengelen/grafana-synthetics/course/Session4.md

 #### Choosing Thresholds
 - **Start Conservative**: Begin with loose thresholds and tighten based on data
 - **Consider Baselines**: Use historical data to understand normal patterns
-- **Account for Seasonality**: Some services have predictable traffic patterns
-- **Separate Critical vs Warning**: Use different thresholds for different severity levels
+- **Separate Critical vs non-criticals**: Use different thresholds for different severities

 #### Setting Evaluation Intervals
 - **Balance Responsiveness vs Load**: More frequent evaluation catches issues faster but uses more resources